-12 Remove the optical unit from the instrument holding the one hand at back of the heat sink.

-For all repairs inside the optical unit

-Optical unit G1315-69002 (exchange assembly)

-Individual parts depending on the following procedures
+When required For all repairs inside the optical unit Tools required Screwdriver POZI 1 PT3 Parts required Optical unit G1315-69002 (exchange assembly) or Individual parts depending on the following procedures

-Parts required

 With the introduction of the G1315B/G1365B DAD/MWD the appearance of the z-plane (front metal plane) has been changed (no holes any more) and an isolation seal between the optical unit and the z-plane.
 Therefore, some of the figures may still show the old appearance of the G1315A/G1365A.
 For G1315A/G1365A detectors refer to "Removing the Optical Unit (G1315A/G1365A)" on page 154.